liathoffman/old-yaronwittenstein/posts/top-7-productivity-tips-for-any-developer.md

 **Summary**

-In this article I've summarised what I believe, are the top 7 productivity principles each programmer should aim to apply.
+In this article, I've summarised what I believe, are the top 7 productivity principles each programmer should aim to apply.
 I'm humbled by the infinite number of tools and tricks available for us to apply these principles.
-I believe that using these principles, can not only speed our work, but also increase our joy and sense of fulfillment.
+I believe that using these principles, can not only speed our work but also increase our joy and sense of fulfillment.

 <br/>
 I'd like to thank you for reading this article!